Quicr/new-qmsg/doc/protocol.md

 The hKP is fairly long to provide out of band.
 A future version will instead exchange a short password (pw) and device identifier out of band then use this password in a PAKE to exchange the hKP.
-The device i9dentier can be a short version of the hKP.
+The device identifier can be a short version of the hKP.

 ```mermaid
 sequenceDiagram